 Tabletop games, often called board games, are great for practicing many language-related skills.
 You can build up your reading and speaking skills by learning how to play a game through the rulebook and then teaching others how to play.
 What’s more, there are tons of communicative games that get students to speak and interact with each other.
 Here are a few recommendations from LASC Rowland Heights teachers who sometimes use tabletop games in their classrooms: That’s a Question!, Dixit, Codenames, Guess Who?.

-Playing tabletop role playing games, like Dungeons and Dragons, can engage ESL students with a different type of communicative and imaginative activity and give ESL students opportunities to communicate naturally.
-In these cooperative storytelling games, a group of players take on the role of imagined characters while another player presents situations for them to act in.
-It’s been popular in American and Europe since the 1970s, and it is rising in popularity again thanks in part to live broadcasts like Critical Role, which is played by professional voice actors, and the Netflix program Stranger Things, which famously opens with a group of boys taking on a demogorgon in a game of D&D in a basement.
+Playing tabletop role-playing games, like Dungeons and Dragons, can engage ESL students with a different type of communicative and imaginative activity and give ESL students opportunities to communicate naturally.
+In these cooperative storytelling games, a group of players takes on the role of imagined characters while another player presents situations for them to act in.
+It’s been popular in American and Europe since the 1970s, and it is rising in popularity again thanks in part to live broadcasts like Critical Role, which is played by professional voice actors, and the Netflix program Stranger Things, which famously opens with a group of boys taking on a Demogorgon in a game of D&D in a basement.

 Play video games

 Video games can be a good way to practice reading and listening as well.
 Tread with caution here however, since it’s easy to forget about language practice with games that focus on action.
 If you’re looking for a video game that can help you improve your English, go with games that emphasize storytelling and character dialogue.
 Life Is Strange, for example, is an episodic science-fiction adventure game in which players have conversations and select choices about what their character says and does.
 You could also try out a classic style role-playing game where stories and entire conversations are handled with onscreen text.
 Who said you have to learn English from textbooks?